ga4gh/Get-Started-with-GA4GH-APIs/sessions/5/README.md

 #### Potential Error: "127.0.0.1 redirected you too many times..."

-The front end service requires cookies.
+The front-end service requires cookies.
 Please make sure cookies are enabled in your browser of choice.

 If cookies are enabled and you are still getting this error:
 1. Spin down the docker compose and clear all docker services